End-time Warnings to the People of God

 Antioch was saturated with temples, cults, and rituals devoted to gods like Apollo, Artemis, and local deities, making it a spiritually contested area for believing followers of the Christ.
 Jesus praises them for refraining from idolatry (1Co 10:14).

-So, although having hands laid on him by the apostles for the gospel of truth, Nicolas was mixing truth with error by having one foot in the truth and the other foot in pagan or worldly practices, or as the Lord Jesus puts it – "deeds".
+Followers of Nicolas were mixing truth with error by having one foot in the truth and the other foot in pagan or worldly practices, or as the Lord Jesus puts them – "deeds".

 Rev 2:7 He that has an ear, let him hear what the Spirit says unto the churches; To him that overcomes will I give to eat of the tree of life, which is in the midst of the paradise of God.